 Marine mammals.
 Effects of wind parks on seal behaviour and health are not yet known.
 Surveys have shown that harbour seals avoid areas within 40 km of a turbine under construction.
 Also, there are concerns that turbines can have a long-term impact on seals’ hearing.
 It has been proposed that wind parks should not be constructed in small, spatially restricted, stable, and well-defined habitats such as coastal haul outs or sea otter coastal habitats.
 For most of the other CFs, it is suggested that the parks can be constructed in appropriate locations once detailed surveys have identified areas regularly used by seals.
 Avoiding these areas, works should also avoid seasons when seals use local habitats since related risks are non-mitigatable through activity-specific and/or habitat / biotope-specific considerations.
 Once turbines are installed a robust monitoring system should be implemented to assess long-term consequences on health and distribution of animals.
 The same approach is required in the case of walrus and cetaceans, restricting potential construction sites to areas away from whale aggregations where impulse noise levels are maintained below 160 dB re 1 mPa peak-to-peak and where service ships can keep a minimum separation of 5 km.
 For some cetacean habitats located far offshore, this activity was declared not applicable.

 Since studies have shown that polar bears can adapt to windmills relatively easily, no restrictions were placed on this activity with respect to bear habitats.
-However, significant concern was flagged for the sensitive polar bear denning sites.
+However, it is a source of significant concern for the sensitive polar bear denning sites.

 Seabirds.
 Wind parks are of notable concern and should not be constructed near seabird colonies nor in buffer zones surrounding them or in the areas of well-defined moulting sites or migration stopovers.
 In other habitats, wind parks can only take place where areas of regular bird concentration are avoided, and strict and robust monitoring is organised after construction.

 Fish.
 Most of the CFs representing diversity of fishes are presented at a coarse scale and, therefore, no specific restrictions on wind park construction are proposed.
-However, in some spatially restricted spawning areas of mass, commercially important species, such as Atlantic capelin and Atlantic herring, a ban on any works during the spawning season are proposed.
+However, in some spatially restricted spawning areas of mass, commercially important species, such as Atlantic capelin and Atlantic herring, a ban on any works during the spawning season is suggested.
 There are also year-round restrictions in the feeding/nursery area of the Siberian sturgeon) and in semi-enclosed areas like river estuaries.

 Benthos.
-Wind parks can be a source of significant concern for the areas important for conservation of benthic features except for the deep-sea and far offshore features such as vents where the assessment status is considered not applicable.
+Wind parks are a source of significant concern for the areas important for conservation of benthic features except for the deep-sea and far offshore features such as vents where the assessment status is considered not applicable.

 Coastal features.
 Risks related to wind park construction are considered non-mitigatable through activity-specific and/or habitat / biotope-specific considerations in the areas important for conservation of coastal features except for the glacial termini features where the assessment status is not applicable.